Risk Factors Dashboard

 Resources

 Zinc, the principal raw material used in the galvanizing process, is currently readily available, but can be subject to volatile pricing.
+We manage our exposure to changes in our cost of zinc by entering into agreements with our zinc suppliers and such agreements generally include fixed premiums.
 We manage our exposure to changes in the price of zinc by entering into agreements with our zinc suppliers and such agreements generally include fixed premiums.
 We may or may not continue to use these or other strategies to manage commodity risk in the future.

 For additional information on the AZZ Metal Coatings segment's operating results, see "Item 7.
 Management's Discussion and Analysis—Results of Operations."
 For additional financial information by segment, see "Item 8.
 Financial Statements and Supplementary Data—Note 18."